Damart's Privacy Policy

 Let’s get going

-Damartex UK Limited (Company No. 852773) is the Data Controller responsible for the personal information that we collect, process and store.
+Damartex UK Limited (Company No. 852773) known as Damart, is the Data Controller responsible for the personal information that we collect, process and store.

 Personal information (or 'personal data') means any information that can personally identify you, such as your name, address and contact details.